LaurentVrevin/Go4lunch/README.md

 # <p align="center">GO4LUNCH</p>

+Application developed for the P7 of my Android developer formation with OpenClassrooms

 Go4Lunch is a application designed for workplace teams.
 It simplifies the process of finding a nearby restaurant, selecting one's choice, and coordinating lunch plans with colleagues.
 Just before lunchtime, the app sends notifications to remind users to join their coworkers for a lunch break.